pverscha/phd_thesis/10-chapter_1_introduction.md

 As the transcriptome of an organism captures the expression of genes at a specific time and in a specific context, it provides more information to a researcher and it might help them to understand the underlying mechanisms of diseases, drug responses and other complex biological processes.
 Finally, the transcriptome can also be used to study the regulation of gene expression, including alternative splicing, post-transcriptional modifications, and non-coding RNA expression.

-The proteome is the most informative and tells researchers which proteins are being synthesized by an organism at a specific point in time.
+The proteome is the most informative piece of information and tells researchers which proteins are being synthesized by an organism at a specific point in time.
-It allows us to study the functional profile of an organism and goes one step further than a study of the transcriptome.
+It allows us to study the functional profile of an organism and goes one step further than studying the transcriptome.

 #### Shotgun metaproteomics (analysing the metaproteome)
 In this work, we focus on analysing the **metaproteome** of an ecosystem.